cconover/author-customization/readme.txt

 = 0.3.1 =
 * Full support for WordPress 3.9 and TinyMCE 4.0
 * Fixed the plugin upgrade process to ensure deprecated settings are upgraded, and upgrades run more smoothly for all future versions
+* Option to turn WYSIWYG on or off has been removed.
+WYSIWYG is on unless the system or user cannot support it.
 * General code cleanup and minor bug fixes

 = 0.3.0 =